-A signed original of this written statement required by Section 906 has been provided to America First Tax Exempt Investors, L.P. and will be retained by America First Tax Exempt Investors, L.P. and furnished to the Securities and Exchange Commission or its staff upon request.
+A signed original of this written statement required by Section 906 has been provided to America First Tax Exempt Investors, L.P. and furnished to the Securities and Exchange Commission or its staff upon request.

 Certification of CFO pursuant to Section 906 of the Sarbanes-Oxley Act of 2002